 Joe Darwen: It was evident early on in the business that innovative technology was going to be a critical driver for our success.
 In order to succeed in its mission, Veo couldn’t just be another generic e-commerce platform or online retailer, but at its heart, we had to be a tech-first company.
 So one of our core areas of innovation was solving the scalability problem inherent in large marketplaces.
 This now gives us the runway to democratise technology and provide access to enterprise-level RetailTech solutions from which many smaller independent or sustainable SME businesses are currently largely excluded (due to cost, skill gap, or technical barriers).
 As part of this mission, we won a grant from Innovate UK, to develop our project to help sustainable SMEs become resilient, flourish and thrive, by taking a seat in the $6 trillion online retail space.

 Veo marketplace currently showcases over 300+ independent brands (and growing) that adhere to our comprehensive ‘earth friendly’ sustainability criteria.
-In order to join, brands must be first approved and complete an application which assesses key business areas, including governance, manufacturing, labour and workforce policy, and supply chains.
-(Brands can register their interest to join at https://veo.world/join-as-a-vendor/ )
+In order to join, brands must be first approved and complete an application which assesses key business areas, including governance, manufacturing, labor and workforce policy, and supply chains.
+(Brands can register their interest to join here).

 The vendors we work with are incredible businesses, artisans of the products they produce, although it is often difficult for smaller or new/startup businesses to reach their target customers at scale.
 This is even more of a challenge for mission-driven ‘statement’ brands who operate with the Triple Bottom Line.
 So Veo is seeking to address these myriad barriers to market entry for sustainable brands, and provide the platform where they can be discovered by consumers looking for brands like these.
 Veo is a 2-sided marketplace to connect sustainable brands and conscious consumers, and maximize the user experience and value proposition for both sides.
 Part of achieving this includes innovating across all areas of our business, including AI/ML machine learning, automated and synchronized solutions, and hyper-personalization in product discovery UI and UX.